NZ Interest Rates Forecast…

 This is understandable given our memories of high mortgage interest rates in the 80s.
 In fact, the 10-year bond yield hit 19.2% in May 1985!

-We are in the middle of a long-term trend of low interest rates, with best predictions being for mortgage interest rates to go even lower in 2020.
+We are in the middle of a long-term trend of low interest rates, with mortgage interest rates dropping even further throughout the first half of 2020 and best predictions for them to head lower still.

 The 10-year government bond yield sank as low as 0.98% on 16 August 2019, the lowest point in over 30 years, continuing a trend that has prevailed here and around the world as inflation pressures evaporate and evidence of a slowdown in the global economy starts to build.

-The Reserve Bank of Australia (RBA) is expected to cut its rate up to 3 more times by the end of 2020.
+In 2019 the Reserve Bank of Australia (RBA) was predicted to cut its rate up to 3 more times by the end of 2020.
 Economists at JP Morgan previously predicted the RBA would eventually take the cash rate to 0.5%.
-At the time of their prediction it was sitting on 1.5% but it’s already at 0.75%, so maybe an eventual rate of 0% is more likely?
+At the time of their prediction it was sitting on 1.5% and it is now (22 May 2020) at 0.25%, so maybe an eventual rate of 0% is possible?

 And where the Aussies go, we follow.